 Outdoor adventure in the Victorian Alps

 Adventure lovers are spoilt for choice in the Victorian Alps.
 You can tackle winter sports, mountain biking or four wheel driving at Mount Buller.
 Mount Buffalo’s unique granite formations are a majestic site, especially from the summit of the Horn.
 Take a drive up to Mount McKay for some of the region’s best mountain views or cycle, or horse ride and cross-country ski on Mount Stirling.
 If you enjoy fishing, head to Lake Eildon to fish from a houseboat.

 Discover the bush in the capital

 The Australian Capital Territory is found in the northernmost part of the Australian Alps and is home to Australia's capital of Canberra.
-It is surrounded by national parks and fascinating flora, fauna and indigenous history.
+It is surrounded by national parks and fascinating flora, fauna and Aboriginal history.
 Climb or abseil the Booroomba Rocks in Namadgi National Park, about 35 minutes outside Canberra.
 Then mountain bike along the fire trails or bushwalk in the Bimberi wilderness where you may see kangaroos, wallabies and northern corroboree frogs.
 Explore the campsites, ceremonial stone arrangements and rock art left by the Ngunnawal people thousands of years ago.
 In Tidbinbilla Nature Reserve, visit the 21,000-year-old Birrigai Rock Shelter and a cave where Aborigines once gathered to harvest bogong moths.